-Grymsdyke Farm functions as a research facility, an experimental laboratory and a living-working space.
-Historically a working farm, its secluded setting offers a unique place for reflection, experimentation and production.
+Grymsdyke Farm functions as a research facility, an experimental laboratory and a live-work space.
+Historically it was a working dairy farm but now its secluded setting offers a unique place for reflection, experimentation and production.

-Maker Spaces are the core of the facility, supported by communal living spaces including the Farmhouse, with residential amenities such as a kitchen, living room, bedrooms and a library; and outdoor spaces including an orchard, tennis court, vegetable garden and spaces for events and site-specific installations.
+Maker Spaces are the core of the facility, supported by communal living spaces including the Farmhouse, with residential amenities such as a kitchen, living room, bedrooms and a library.
+Our outdoor spaces include an orchard, tennis court, vegetable garden and a field where we host events and site-specific installations.

 Maker Spaces provide opportunities to engage directly with a range of materials and making techniques, from traditional craftsmanship to contemporary digital design methodologies.